Sulfur and sulfur-oxide compounds as potential optically active defects on SWCNTs: Results and Discussion

-In addition to symmetry breaking-induced band splitting, both S and SO oriented with the `l' orientation introduce a new unoccupied in-gap state associated with the defect into bandstructure, reducing the gap by up to 0.28 eV for S and 0.08 eV for SO.
+In addition to symmetry breaking-induced band splitting, both S and SO oriented along the long axis of the tube (`l' orientation) introduce a new unoccupied in-gap state associated with the defect into bandstructure, reducing the gap by up to 0.28 eV for S and 0.08 eV for SO.
 This in-gap state is associated with a localized defect-centered orbital hybridized with the SWCNT bands as shown in the orbital density plots below the bandstructure.
-This state is not present for S in the thioether-d configuration for which no defect-centered orbital is present near the gap. \SDiO also introduces an in-gap state; however, this is a flat band with an associated orbital density that is localized on the defect, indicating no interaction with the tube.
+This state is not present for S in the thioether-d configuration for which no defect-centered orbital is present near the gap.
+Interestingly, whether the defect is in-line with the chiral direction of the tube plays a role in the location of the in-gap state for the `l'-oriented S defects: if the position of S is aligned with the tube's chirality the defect-centered state is significantly closer in energy to the conduction band.

+\SDiO also introduces an in-gap state with an associated orbital density that is localized on the defect, indicating no interaction with the tube.
 For \STriO, there is an in-gap state resonant with the conduction bands.
 This state is slightly delocalized over parts of the tube and slightly dispersive.
-However, we suspect that this mixing between the defect state and conduction may be artificial and due to DFT self-interaction error which results in mixing of two resonant states, as occurs in bond dissociation.~\cite{ruzsinszky_spurious_2006} Thus, we predict that only S and SO can introduce new states into the bandstructure of (6,5) SWCNT, leading to a reduced band gap that varies with the defect.
+However, we suspect that this mixing between the defect state and conduction band may be artificial and due to DFT self-interaction error which results in mixing of two resonant states, as occurs in bond dissociation.~\cite{ruzsinszky_spurious_2006}